 How It Works

-First, you must be an active Member of the WMS (permissions refresh nightly so you might have to wait a day before proceeding to the next step).
-Then you process the FAWM candidacy application and pay the application fee ($225).
+First, you must be a member of the WMS at the Standard or Premium level.
+After your membership has taken effect, then you can process the FAWM candidacy application and pay the application fee ($225).
 Once you're a candidate, you can begin claiming and accumulating credits.
-(Please note that the system preference update overnight so please wait 24 hours before accessing any FAWM-specific pages).
+(Please note that the system permissions update overnight so please wait 24 hours before accessing any member or FAWM-specific pages).

 If you are not a WMS member, and received FAWM information at an eligible event , then you can receive credit for that event by joining the WMS and applying to the Academy within 120 days of the event.
 To complete the program and become a Fellow in the Academy of Wilderness Medicine, a candidate must accumulate a minimum number of credits as described in the following table.